banziFD/Document/javaObject.md

 # **Brief Summary of Java Object Oriented Terminology**
 *Author: Su Pengyu 11/09/2017*
 This is a summary including basic knowledge of java OOP for those beginner.
-Please pay more attention on "Note:" and bold contents.
+Please pay more attention on "Note:" and "bold contents".
 ## ***class***
 An object represents an entity in the real world that can be distinctly identified.
 Anything can be viewed as an object.
 Objects of the same type are defined using a common class.
 For example, all vehicles, all house or all loans can be viewed as a class of objects.